Solar for modular buildings: the complete supplier and installer

 - Large modular complex (2,000 m²+): 120-300 kWp typical

 Cost per kWp on modular runs £1,000-£1,400/kWp, above the £700-£1,000/kWp of conventional flat-roof commercial solar, reflecting the smaller scale and the lightweight hardware.
 Even so, payback on a well-sited modular array with strong daytime self-consumption is typically 6-9 years before grants, and the Annual Investment Allowance returns 100% of the capital cost as a first-year tax deduction for most businesses.
+For the full finance picture — cash purchase, asset finance, operating lease and PPA — see our finance options, and use the solar cost calculator to model your own numbers.

 Where modular buildings are deployed in 2026